dot-event/dot-event/README.md

 dot("myEvent", "prop") // [ "prop" ]
 ```

-ℹ️ Any string or array of strings passed to `dot` after the event id are prop identifiers (`prop`).
+ℹ️ String arguments after the [event id](#event-id) are prop identifiers.

-ℹ️ The listener function always receives a prop array as its [first argument](#listener-arguments).
+ℹ️ The listener function receives the prop array as its [first argument](#listener-arguments).

 ## Emit argument